This is Not a Sequel: Chapter 2

 “I’ll see you later,” he said.

+She didn’t answer.
 His gaze lingered.
 Something in her chest went still.
 Then he smiled and picked up his bag.

 “Try not to stress,” he said.

-At the threshold he paused, just long enough to feel intentional.
+At the threshold he paused.
+Just long enough to feel intentional.
 Not long enough to be kind.

-“Seriously,” he said, quieter now.
+“Seriously,” he said, quieter.
 “Don’t do the spiral thing.”

 The lock turned.
 The door clicked shut.